 King's College and Imperial College London invite applications from candidates of academic excellence interested in pursuing a PhD in safe and trusted AI.
 Twelve fully funded studentships are available.

 The UKRI Centre for Doctoral Training (CDT) in Safe and Trusted Artificial Intelligence (STAI) brings together world leading experts from King’s College London and Imperial College London to train a new generation of researchers in safe and trusted artificial intelligence (AI).

 AI technologies are increasingly ubiquitous in modern society, with the potential to fundamentally change all aspects of our lives.
 While there is great interest in deploying AI in existing and new applications, serious concerns remain about the safety and trustworthiness of current AI technologies.
 These concerns are well-founded: there is now ample evidence in several application domains (autonomous vehicles, image recognition, etc.) that AI systems may currently be unsafe because of the lack of assurance over their behaviour.

 The overarching aim of the CDT is to train the first generation of AI scientists and engineers in methods of safe and trusted AI.
 An AI system is considered to be safe when we can provide some assurance about the correctness of its behaviour, and it is considered to be trusted if the average user can have confidence in the system and its decision making.

-The CDT offers a unique four-year programme, focussed on the use of model-based AI techniques for ensuring the safety and trustworthiness of AI systems.
+The CDT offers a unique four-year PhD programme, focussed on the use of model-based AI techniques for ensuring the safety and trustworthiness of AI systems.
 Model-based AI techniques provide an explicit language for representing, analysing and reasoning about systems and their behaviours.

 Committed to providing an inclusive environment in which diverse students can thrive, the CDT particularly encourages applications from women, disabled and Black, Asian and Minority Ethnic (BAME) candidates, who are currently under-represented in the sector.